 - Which situations make me more likely to abuse a substance?

-- What do I look for from using?
+- What does using substances give me?
 Stress release?
 The ability to forget about responsibilities?

 #2: Avoid Stress

 Many people face stress on a daily basis.
 At work, school, and at home, you may feel stress begin to creep up throughout the day.
 There’s no way to eliminate all stress from your life on a regular basis.
 However, you can learn to recognize when stress is building.
 Your shoulders tense up.
 Your head is pounding.
 All you can think about is getting out of the situation.

 When the stress trigger builds, take action at that moment to minimize it.